FedorKononov/holidaypirates-task/readme.md

 I have implemented user based job dashboard.
 To post a job you have to be registered.
 Each user can participate in several groups and have corresponding permissions.
 Those permissions are checked to access some restricted actions.
 For example users and jobs moderation.
 To gain full access use admin account.

-I have add theme support based on Laravel view hints (look `AppServiceProvider`).
+I have added theme support based on Laravel view hints (look `AppServiceProvider`).
 Based on that moderator theme was separated from main user theme (called pirates).

-I have add a repository level for some crucial models (User, Job).
-That were done with thoughts in mind that those models can be very loaded  with database records, and in repository level will help to handle those problems.
+I have added a repository level for some crucial models (User, Job).
+That was done with thoughts in mind that those models can be very loaded  with database records, and in repository level will help to handle those problems.
 For example by splitting data to several tables or databases.

 Controller's actions were named in restful way.
 Migrations and Seeders were used for schema definition and initial users creation.